 Location: Bangor, Belfast, Coleraine, Cookstown, Enniskillen, Lisburn, Lisnaskea, Magherafelt, Newtownards, Omagh and Portavogie.show less

-Gareth McKenna’s story is a powerful account of how our supported living services transform lives.
+Gareth’s story is a powerful account of how our supported living services transform lives

 Our Short Break Service based in North Belfast offers people with a learning disability the opportunity to spend time away from their families, gaining greater independence while allowing their loved ones a break from their caring responsibilities.
 Our new purpose–built facility supports up to 5 people at any one time.

 James’ story shows the difference the service has made to him and his parents Kathleen and Clive.
 Sadly, since this story was recorded, Kathleen has passed away

 James Ratcliffe has complex autism and no verbal communication.
 He and his parents, Kathleen and Clive, are supported by our Adult Placement Service.
 James also stays regularly at our Short Break Service.
 Since this story was recorded, Kathleen has sadly passed away.

 Kathleen says, “When James was younger, Clive and I had to deal with some really challenging behaviour.
 We were at breaking point.

 “We always resisted respite, but we just couldn’t cope.
 We tried a couple of respite places but he wasn’t happy.
 He would scream, bite and head butt.
 Then we found Positive Futures.
 At first, James visited the Short Break Service just for tea.
 Now he goes for a few days every month.
 The staff are very good with him and so understanding of his needs.